-Medium straw color; white peach, orange, strawberry on the nose; peach, orange, pink grapefruit, raspberry on the palate.
+Pale copper color; orange peel, redcurrant, minerals on the nose; peach, nectarine, citrus, pink grapefruit on the palate.

 Dry; great acidity and minerality; medium body; sharp, tangy fruit—the pink grapefruit appears on the finish.
-A classic Provence rosé—almost all the wine made in Provence is rosé (88% of production, in fact).
-Dry, classic very light color, delicate fruit flavors with a bite accompanies the pink grapefruit flavor and good acidity.
-Blend of 50% grenache, 40% cinsault, 10% syrah.
+A classic Provence rosé—almost all the wine made in Provence is rosé (88% of production).
 Famous fluted bottle—most Provence bottles are very distinctive and unique to each winery.

 Do not expect a sweet fruity, simple sipper.
 Rosé can be serious wine, especially from Provence, and this bottle fits that bill.
-The acidity will make this wine wonderful with food, but it may put you off if you are faint of palate.
+The acidity and minerality will make this wine wonderful with food, but it may put you off if you are faint of palate.
 Keep working on your life’s wine journey, this is worth learning to appreciate.

 Château Minuty is located on the St. Tropez Peninsula and is one of the best-known wineries in Provence.
 Provence may be the oldest wine making region in France, with wine history dating back 2,600 years.
 The region is 150 miles long and 100 miles north-to-south.
 Its borders include the Rhone River to the west and the Côte d’Azur to the east; Marseille and Toulon are the notable cities.
 The Côtes de Provence is the largest AOC in the region and produces about 75% of Provence wine.